 You may not be able to predict the future, but you can anticipate changes in your pet’s health and take steps to prevent illness.
-With routine wellness care and exams, our team in Vernon Hills can provide your pet with a tailored health plan that meets all of their specific life stage needs.
-From the first few months of their life to their senior years, your pet can enjoy excellent health with yearly wellness visits.
+With routine cat and dog wellness exam care in Vernon Hills, IL, our team can provide your pet with a tailored health plan that meets all of their specific life stage needs.
+From the first few months of their life to their senior years, your pet can enjoy excellent health with yearly wellness exam visits.

 Companion Animal Hospital offers preventative services designed to detect, treat, and prevent various diseases in pets.
 Our goal is to not only keep your pet healthy but keep their yearly treatments affordable.
-Pet exams, vaccinations, blood tests and other diagnostics are invaluable tools for maintaining your pet’s longevity.
+Cat and dog exams, vaccinations, blood tests and other diagnostics are invaluable tools for maintaining your pet’s longevity.

 - Weight, temperature and heart rate check